Oakhurst, California: Households and housing

+Income and poverty

-The median household income was $73,333, per capita income $44,763, and 16.2% of residents lived below the poverty line.
+The median household income was $73,333, per capita income was $44,763, and 16.2% of residents lived below the poverty line.

+2010 census

+Oakhurst had a population of 2,829 in 2010.

+2000 census

+Oakhurst had a population of 2,868 in 2000.

 Housing and short-term rentals

 Local reporting has noted that the growth of short-term rental platforms such as Airbnb has reduced the availability of long-term rentals, contributing to increased rents and housing competition.